 Because financial aid is limited, choosing a school according to cost may not matter how poor you are.
-Some schools have total cost financial aid packages, but many only give you about 80% of cost in financial aid.
+Some schools have total cost financial aid packages, but many only give you about 80% of the cost in financial aid.
 This is where you will experience a “gap” in your school account balance after you start.

-Because financial aid is limited, if you are poor and dependent on a loan based financial aid package, you are better off going to your local state college or university, and staying at home.
+Because financial aid is limited, if you are poor and dependent on a loan-based financial aid package, you are better off going to your local state college or university, and staying at home.
 Another option is attending your first two years at a junior college, where costs tend to be much more reasonable.

-In other words, you are better off going to a public school and leaving with a loan debt of $15,000, then going to a private school and leaving with a loan debt of $80,000.
+In other words, you are better off going to a public school and leaving with a loan debt of $15,000, than going to a private school and leaving with a loan debt of $80,000.
 Targeting a low final loan balance is one reason that

 cost consideration is crucial.

-Poor and middle-income students have the best chance of affordable financial aid, since financial aid is need based.
+Poor and middle-income students have the best chance of affordable financial aid, since financial aid is need-based.
 But, they must understand that there is a gap, which is between the maximum award given and the total cost.

 Sometimes that gap is as much as $5000 per year in a private school or more and $2500 in a public school.
 That is a rough estimate, it could be much lower or much higher.

 Do a thorough analysis of your college cost, and figure out your gap before you go.
-Upper middle-income students have a better chance of getting low quality financial aid, such as unsubsidized loans and parent loans — interest is charged to your loan while you are in school.
+Upper middle-income students have a better chance of getting low-quality financial aid, such as unsubsidized loans and parent loans — interest is charged to your loan while you are in school.